ThomasDavid0/InventorAirfoil/README.md

 from inventor_wing_section import InventorAirfoil InventorAirfoil.draw_section_in_new_part(airfoiltoolsname, chord, te_thickness)

-This will download the requested airfoil dat file from "http://airfoiltools.com/airfoil/seligdatfile?airfoil=" + name, scale it to the desired chord (mm), add the requested te_thickness (mm), find inventor, create a new ipt, create a sketch and draw two splines.
+This will download the requested airfoil dat file from "http://airfoiltools.com/airfoil/seligdatfile?airfoil=" + name, scale it to the desired chord (mm), add the requested te_thickness (mm), find inventor, create a new ipt, create a sketch on the parts yz plane and draw two splines.